django/deps/draft/0020-annual-release-cycle.rst

 Release Cadence
 ---------------

-Django will issue one major release per calendar year.
+Django will issue one feature release per calendar year.

-Final major releases will be made in approximately the second week of January, carrying the new year's number.
+Final feature releases will be made in approximately the second week of January, carrying the new year's number.
 The exact release day remains at the Releaser's discretion, following the factors noted in DEP 44.

-Each major release is preceded by a pre-release phase:
+Each feature release is preceded by a pre-release phase:

 * An alpha release in early October, following the corresponding CPython final release.